 My NightWatch alarm sometimes fails to go off when a seizure occurs.
 Why is this?

-The purpose of the NightWatch is to detect severe epileptic seizures that may require assistance.
+The purpose of NightWatch is to detect possible severe epileptic seizures that may require assistance.
 This means that minor or very short seizures may not activate the alarm.
-The patient may also suffer from a very specific type of seizure that does not trigger the NightWatch.
-It is also possible that the wearer of the NightWatch gets up or stretches his arms into the air at the very beginning of a seizure.
-This will decrease the sensitivity of the NightWatch because it will think that the wearer is in an upright and is not sleeping.
-In these cases, it might help to put the bracelet around the lower leg because the legs often tend to stay horizontal during a seizure in bed and therefore the NightWatch will stay in 'high sensitivity mode' longer.
+The patient may also suffer from a very specific type of seizure that does not trigger NightWatch.
+It is also possible that the wearer of NightWatch gets up or stretches his arms into the air at the very beginning of a seizure.
+This will decrease the sensitivity of NightWatch because it will think that the wearer is in an upright and is not sleeping.
+In these cases, it might help to put the bracelet around the lower leg because the legs often tend to stay horizontal during a seizure in bed and therefore NightWatch will stay in 'high sensitivity mode' longer.

 My NightWatch has suddenly stopped working.
 Why is this?

 The slider on the NightWatch arm module may have been switched off (for unknown reasons) because it has accidentally been moved outwards or to the centre.
 In that case, the slider needs to be moved back inwards.

 Only 1 of the green lights at the bottom of my NightWatch is illuminated.
 Is one of its green heart rate lights defective?